Southside (Virginia): Industries

 Southside, along with much of Upper South, was long known for its tobacco crop.
 The nutrient-rich soil, along with frequent spring rains, provided ideal growing conditions for tobacco, as well as soybeans and some cold-hardy cotton plants.
 Tobacco exhausts the soil, however, and in the early 19th century, planters moving into the Piedmont area shifted to mixed crops.

 The Fall Line was the area where the first industries were established, with mills running off the water power of rivers, in Richmond and Petersburg, Virginia, for instance.
 Petersburg was an industrial city with a large proportion of free blacks even before the American Civil War.

 Beginning in the 1940s, various textile mills opened up in the Piedmont area of Southside, most notably the enormous Dan River Mills in Danville.
+Martinsville was also known for its textile mills as well.
+Companies like Tultex, Pannill Knitting Company, Fieldcrest, and Bassett-Walker.
+The city as called the " Sweatshirt Capital of the World".
 The textile industry, formerly located in New England and the Northeast, shifted to the South because of cheaper labor costs and less union organization.
 The cost of living in much of Southside is still low compared to most metropolitan areas.
 The Southside workforce found textile work to be much more lucrative than the low incomes associated with farming by that time.
 Mechanization required larger farms to be profitable.

 Along with tobacco manufacturing, textile mills added to the prosperity of the Southside region to become more prosperous.
 Beginning in the 1970s, however, many of the textile mills closed, outsourcing work to other countries where labor costs were cheaper, such as Mexico, India and other nations in Southeast Asia, and China.
 The waning demand for tobacco products due to health issues affected the Southside economy.

 Furniture manufacturing was another major industry, Kenlea Furniture operated for many years in Kenbridge and the Bassett Furniture company continues to operate in the town of Bassett.
-The Army bases Fort Lee and Fort Pickett employ many people.
+The Army bases Fort Gregg-Adams and Fort Barfoot employ many people.
 They were built up to a large extent during World War II.
 Some residents commute from this area to the Philip Morris factory in south Richmond.

 In the 1990s new manufacturing jobs were established in the area, with manufacturing of industrial-grade metals and ceramics.
 Numerous prisons were established in the area, and employed local people in relatively high-paying security jobs.